jamesbutler01/Portfolio/README.md

 # Portfolio
 I'm a Computational Neuroscientist at University College London (UCL).
 My work focuses on how neural networks encode information, particularly with respect to value.

-Please find here a few examples of the kind of research that I do.
+Please find here a few examples my research projects.

 ## Contents